Codes and Frequencies

 To obtain estimates of family income and personal earnings for all survey participants, the National Center for Health Statistics (NCHS) created variables with values imputed for missing data for 1997 forward, using multiple-imputation methodology.
 The NHIS public use files with multiply imputed data constitute five files (and thus five versions of variables containing imputed values for missing data), one for each set of imputed values, to allow the assessment of variability due to imputation.
 For each person, each file contains family income values, personal earnings values, dichotomous employment status, and the ratio of family income to the poverty line.
 Complementary flag variables indicate whether, for each individual, the value of each variable was reported or imputed.
 For a more detailed description of the imputation process, see IMPEMPSFLAG1.

-Before using the imputed income and earnings variables, researchers are strongly advised to read the NCHS documentation on imputed income, such as 2008 Imputed Family/Personal Earnings Files.
+Before using the imputed income and earnings variables, researchers are strongly advised to read the NCHS documentation on imputed income, such as 2018 Imputed Family/Personal Earnings Files.
 This documentation cautions that each of the five datasets must be merged with other data from the survey to form a single completed dataset.
-For IHIS data users, the imputed income files have already been merged with other data from each survey year for 1997-2008, as part of the process of adding these imputed income files and variables to the IHIS database.
+For IHIS data users, the imputed income files have already been merged with other data from each survey year for 1997 through the current year of data, as part of the process of adding these imputed income files and variables to the IHIS database.

 Examples of correct data analyses and additional information about the procedures used to create the imputed data are provided in the technical documentation referred to above.